 DON'T DO IT THIS WAY.

-Water from a running faucet will hit the bird and atomize into a cloud of bacteria-infested nastiness, which will spray all over your kitchen and dramatically increase the probability of your party playing host to an outbreak of foodborne illness.
+Water from a running faucet will hit the bird and atomize into a cloud of nastiness, which will spray all over your kitchen and dramatically increase the chances of making your guests sick.

 That would be awful.